 Ouch!
 Well, Peter, here’s a very important lesson for you:

-Headache after head injury–the rubric can be found in Murphy’s (3rd ed.)
+Headache after head injury (Homeopathy for Head Injury)–the rubric can be found in Murphy’s (3rd ed.)
 “Clinical” chapter as: “Concussion, brain, headaches after”–and the remedies are … Bellis perennis, Cicuta, Conium (2) and Nat-sulph (3).
 Now, the “Head” chapter:

 “Injury, head, ailments after”–the highest rated remedies are … Arnica (3), Helleborus (3) and Nat-sulph (4).

 Look at how highly-rated Nat-sulph is!
 Did you know that Nat-sulph is our main remedy for ailments after head injury?